PSEBergclubBern/BergclubBern/README.md

 3. Clone this repository in a directory
 4. Navigate to that directory in a terminal and run the command `vagrant up`

 Now a virtual machine is created and provisioned.
-If for some reason the configuration failes, you can retry the provisioning with `vagrant provision`.
+If for some reason the configuration fails, you can retry the provisioning with `vagrant provision`.
 If for some reason this also fails, try to destroy the local environment with `vagrant destroy` and do a `vagrant up` afterwards.

 If you are finished with your work, you can commit your changes (bear in mind our git workflow) and halt the virtual machine with `vagrant halt`.